mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

 - `%d` for decimal values (includes all the integer types)
 - `%f` for floating point values
+- `%s` for strings
 - `%t` for boolean values to output "true" or "false"
-- `%s` for strings
+- `%p` for pointers (prints hex address of a variable)
 - `%v` for any value
 - `%T` to output the type of a value
 - `%*s` to output a string with a number of leading spaces\